-It is also possible to reset parameters to factory default through the web interface.
-Go to Settings > System > Maintenance and click Default.
+You can also reset parameters to factory default through the device's web interface.
+Go to Maintenance > Factory default and click Default.

 AXIS OS options

 Axis offers device software management according to either the active track or the long-term support (LTS) tracks.
 Being on the active track means continuously getting access to all the latest product features, while the LTS tracks provide a fixed platform with periodic releases focused mainly on bug fixes and security updates.